earlruby/garden-of-d-lights/README.md

 # Need Help?

 If you need help try asking in the "LEDs ARE AWESOME" Facebook Group.
 You can usually find me (and lots of other helpful people) there.

+# License

+GNU General Public License v3.0 or later

+See [COPYING](./COPYING) to see the full text.